henokcity/burger/README.md

 ## Development-Strategy

-Design the following database schema containing three tables:
+Design the following database schema:

    * Create the `burgers_db`.